-Rider University requires all International students (Full-time, part-time, ELI) and all full-time Graduate, Continuing Studies, and Undergraduate domestic students to maintain health insurance coverage for the period of their enrollment and present evidence of that coverage to Rider University (this policy does not apply to part-time domestic students).
+Rider University requires all full-time undergraduate, graduate and continuing studies domestic students and all international (full-time, part-time, ELI) to maintain health insurance coverage for the period of their enrollment and present evidence of that coverage to Rider University (this policy does not apply to part-time domestic students).
 The waiver located in MyRider must be completed each year.

 Summary of Benefits